rockmonkey4004/rockmonkey4004.github.io/_posts/2020-04-07-Tues-Cleanliness.md

 alt: Cleaning Products
 image: cleaning-products.jpg
 description: As we are all home more, this a exceptional opportunity for us to spend some time deep cleaning and organizing the clutter.
 There is a lot in our lives we cannot control but we can control the cleanliness of our homes.
-tags:   [ Tuesday, Cleaning, Cleaning-Products ]
+tags:  topic-tuesday cleaning cleaning-products
 comments: true
+permalink:
 ---
 I am known for a clean house because for me it creates a space of peace and calmness.
 Right now, many of our homes seem to become dirtier quicker than usual with more meals eaten at home and with an increase in activity.